RhymesOfContraband/minimal-mistakes/_portfolio/ttrpg-covers.md

 \\

-The following cover was made for a small pamphlet adventure, [*Flame and Fortune*](https://panicpillow.itch.io/flame-and-fortune), by our comrade PanicPillow.
+This last cover was made for a small pamphlet adventure, [*Flame and Fortune*](https://panicpillow.itch.io/flame-and-fortune), by our comrade PanicPillow.
     </div>
   <div class="column" markdown="span">
 **FR**\\